jolman009/literati-library/legal/data-export-implementation.md

 ✅ **Requirement Met**: "The data subject shall have the right to obtain from the controller confirmation as to whether or not personal data concerning him or her are being processed"

 **How we comply**:
-- Export includes all personal data processed by Literati
+- Export includes all personal data processed by ShelfQuest
 - Clear labeling of data categories
 - Transparent disclosure of what data is collected